 What is the bird on the Airlink logo?

 Airlink picked the Sunbird for its logo to stand out in the busy airline world.
-The Sunbird, known for its bright colors and lively nature, shows what Airlink aims for quick, smooth flights and connecting places with ease and style.
+The Sunbird, known for its bright colors and lively nature, exemplifies what Airlink aims for: quick, smooth flights and connections between places with ease and style.

-Choosing the Sunbird, which lives in areas Airlink flies to, shows the airline’s care for the places and people it serves.
-In February 2008, Airlink passed a big safety check called the IATA Operational Safety Audit (IOSA), proving it meets top safety standards.
+Choosing the Sunbird, which flies to areas where it lives, shows the airline’s care for the places and people it serves.
+In February 2008, Airlink passed a major safety audit called the IATA Operational Safety Audit (IOSA), demonstrating it meets top safety standards.
 Getting the “4Z” code from IATA was a big thumbs-up for following global best safety practices.

 What is the Airlink motto?

-Airlink’s motto is about being the best rather than the biggest.
-It’s their way of saying that quality matters more to them than just how large their operations are.
+Airlink’s motto is “being the best, not the biggest.”
+It’s their way of saying that quality matters more to them than the size of their operations.
 This motto shows that Airlink cares deeply about offering top-notch services to everyone who flies with them.
 They focus on ensuring the flying experience, from safety and reliability to customer service.

 This motto guides everything Airlink does.
-Whether choosing their planes, planning flights, or how they treat customers, it’s all about ensuring they deliver the best service possible.
+Whether choosing their planes, planning flights, or treating customers, it’s all about ensuring they deliver the best service possible.

 Who owns Airlink?

 Airlink operates independently, not relying on government funds to stay afloat.
 This independence allows Airlink to meet traveler demands, making it stand out swiftly.
 A significant source of its strength is its connection to the community.
 Families from Sishen, Sishen South, and Thabazimbi, totaling 350,000, own shares in the airline.
-These families have encountered hardships, and owning a part of Airlink helps improve their situation.
+These families have faced hardships, and owning a stake in Airlink helps improve their situation.
 Through this shared ownership, Airlink contributes to positive development and growth in South Africa.

 What are the core values of Airlink?

 Airlink believes in doing well by doing good.
 It’s all about making money in a way that helps people, the economy, and the planet.
-They think long-term, ensuring their business helps everyone involved—passengers, employees, and the places they fly to.
-They’re big on being open and honest, making sure they’re a company you can trust.
+They think long-term, ensuring their business helps everyone involved: passengers, employees, and the places they fly to.
+They’re big on being open and honest, so you can trust them.
 Working hard and doing your best is important at Airlink, as is working together and treating everyone fairly and respectfully.

-They mix hard work, honesty, and teamwork with caring about the environment and society.
+They combine hard work, honesty, and teamwork with a commitment to the environment and society.
 This mix is their secret sauce, making them more than an airline.
 They aim to lead by example, showing how a business can be successful and still do good in the world.